MaastrichtU-IDS/dsri-documentation/docs/tools-machine-learning.md

 title: Tools for Machine Learning
 ---

+> This page is in development, feel free to [edit it](https://github.com/MaastrichtU-IDS/dsri-documentation/edit/master/docs/tools-machine-learning.md) to add more informations.

 ## Machine Learning libraries

 See [this vulgarisation article](https://www.saagie.com/blog/machine-learning-for-grandmas/) explaining the different principles of Machine Learning.